D.C. Cab: Critical response

 D.C.
 Cab received negative reviews from film critics.
 Roger Ebert gave the film two out of four stars saying, "'D.C.
 Cab' is not an entirely bad movie, [but] feels like a movie with a split personality."
 The kidnapping plot was praised for being "fresh," while the stolen violin plot was described as "paralyzingly boring."
 Overall, he described it as "mindless, likable confusion."
 Critic Edward Sargent of The Washington Post writes in his review: "Despite its shortcomings, D.C.
 Cab is an hour and 40 minutes' worth of finger-popping music and gags.
-But viewers should remember that this low-budget film features large doses of vulgarity meant to illicit several cheap laughs."
+But viewers should remember that this low-budget film features large doses of vulgarity meant to elicit several cheap laughs."

 Critic Janet Maslin of The New York Times wrote in her review: "D.C.
-CAB is a musical mob scene, a raucous, crowded movie that's fun as long as it stays wildly busy, and a lot less interesting when it wastes time on plot or conversation.
+Cab is a musical mob scene, a raucous, crowded movie that's fun as long as it stays wildly busy, and a lot less interesting when it wastes time on plot or conversation.
 There's a lot of talent in the large cast, and Joel Schumacher, the director, generally keeps things bustling.
 Mr. Schumacher was once a costume designer, which helps explain why everything here is so wildly colorful, as the characters joke around in outfits that are traffic-stopping.
 The movie has just the sort of bouncy, frantic, dopey humor to please the young fans of Mr. T., who is one of its stars.
 However, the film makers have thrown in enough R-rated material to make D.C.
 Cab slightly out of reach for very young audiences."

 Ian Buckwalter of the Washington City Paper wrote in his review: "I'm not going to argue that D.C.
 Cab is a great movie, or even a good one.
 It wasn't a hit when it was released in December 1983, and it would probably be a stretch to even call it a cult favorite, since whatever cult exists around it is probably limited to Mr. T completists and a cadre of local film obsessives. [...]
 Still, by any rational measure, D.C.
 Cab is pretty terrible.
 The plot is standard '80s underdogs-strike-back fare, with the titular cab company, a gang of misfits and outcasts trying to avoid being shut down by a corrupt, power-hungry hack inspector who's in the pocket of the smug, satin jacket-wearing drivers of the Emerald Cab Company.
 It's basically Revenge of the Nerds with taxis.
 The script is ostensibly a comedy, but most of its humor is unintentional."

+D.C.
+Cab holds an 18% rating on Rotten Tomatoes based on eleven reviews.

 Soundtrack

-Irene Cara performed the main title theme to the film.
+Irene Cara performed the main title theme to the film "The Dream (Hold On to Your Dream)".
 Gary Busey performed "Why Baby Why".
 The soundtrack was released in 1983.